 We are about to see a significant step up in regulation as The Energy Security Bill goes on the statute books in the next year, meaning that housing providers with heat networks will be brought in to line with gas and electricity suppliers and become fully regulated energy companies with Ofgem as their regulator.
 This will mean strict regulation around customer protection, scheme performance and policy, with the risk of unlimited fines for non-compliance.

-To help guide you on the journey – we’ve outlined key areas we expect future regulation will focus on to help get you regulation ready.
+This is a major step up for the sector, but the key is to have a plan.
+And to help guide you on the journey – we’ve outlined key areas we understand future regulation will focus on so you can get regulation ready.

-If you did miss this deadline, it is critical that BEIS are aware.
+If you did miss this deadline, it is critical that the Office for Product Safety and Standards (OPSS) are aware.
 To help keep you on the compliance path, you must;

 Do you know how well your heat networks are performing?
 How often do you review your heat network performance data to establish your system efficiency and potential improvements?